 FOR US HEALTHCARE PROFESSIONALS ONLY

-INDICATION.
-INVEGA TRINZA® (paliperidone palmitate), a three-month injection is an atypical antipsychotic indicated for the treatment of schizophrenia in patients after they have been adequately treated with INVEGA SUSTENNA® one-month paliperidone palmitate for at least four months.
+INVEGA TRINZA® is an atypical antipsychotic indicated for the treatment of schizophrenia in patients after they have been adequately treated with INVEGA SUSTENNA® for at least four months.

-Warning: increased mortality in elderly patients with dementia-related psychosis.
-See full prescribing information for complete boxed warning.
-Elderly patients with dementia-related psychosis treated with anti-psychotic drugs are at an increased risk of death.
-ININVEGA TRINZA® not approved for use in patients with dementia-related psychosis.
+Warning, increased mortality in elderly patients with dementia-related psychosis.
+See full Prescribing Information for complete Boxed Warning.
+Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
+INVEGA HAFYERA®, INVEGA TRINZA® and INVEGA SUSTENNA® are not approved for use in patients with dementia-related psychosis.

 INVEGA TRINZA® has components and steps for preparation that are unique.
 Let's start by going through all the contents of the dose pack.
 Each dose pack of INVEGA TRINZA® should include a prefilled syringe and two thin wall safety needles.
 Thin wall safety needles are designed to be used with INVEGA TRINZA®.
 Therefore, it is important to only use the needles provided in the INVEGA TRINZA® kit.
 First, select the proper needle based on the injection area and the weight of your patient.
 If administering a deltoid injection and your patient weighs less than 200 pounds or 90 kilograms, choose the 22-gauge one-inch needle with the pink hub.